maboglia/CorsoJava/appunti/programma/Java28minutes.md

     }
 }
 //Output - 012345
-//Even though the for loop runs from 0 to 10, execution stops at i==5 because of the break statement. ÒBreak statementÓ stops the execution of the loop and takes execution to the first statement after the loop.
+//Even though the for loop runs from 0 to 10, execution stops at i==5 because of the break statement.
+'Break statement' stops the execution of the loop and takes execution to the first statement after the loop.
 ```

 Break can be used in a while also.